brutella/hc/Readme.md

     <tr><td>Lock Mechanism</td><td>lock-mechanism.current-state, lock-mechanism.target-state</td><td>name</td><tr>
 </table>

-The order of the characteristics should be considered when implementing accessories.
 The HomeKit framework on iOS uses the same order as in the json.
-I assume that the clients will use the same order.
+I assume that clients displays them in the same order to the user.

 # Contact